marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 If you remember, something I wanted was to continue powering the "Now playing" widget on the front of my website.

 {{< image src="utf9k-nowplaying.jpg" >}}
+  Visible is a screenshot of this website open in a small Safari window.
+Visible is a Now Playing widget showing Roses by Outkast.
+It reflects the song playing in Plexamp offscreen.
 {{< /image >}}

 ✅ for **A good API** (2/3)